The Wistar Institute Cancer Center

 - Contributions to improved cancer treatments and diagnostic tests.

-Cancer Center scientists conduct research on gene expression and regulation, molecular and cellular oncogenesis, and tumor microenvironment and metastasis.
+Cancer Center scientists conduct research on gene expression and regulation, molecular and cellular oncogenesis, tumor microenvironment and metastasis, and translational tumor immunology.
 Scientists benefit from shared facilities that advance research by providing essential technical support and instrumentation and improving researchers’ efficiency.
 One of the great strengths of the Wistar Cancer Center is its emphasis on collaboration, both internally and with external organizations.

-The Wistar Cancer Center is led by director Dario C. Altieri, M.D., who is also chief scientific officer and professor in Wistar's Molecular and Cellular Oncogenesis Program.
+The Wistar Cancer Center is led by director Dario C. Altieri, M.D., who is also Wistar's president and chief executive officer.